cs10/fa24/syllabus.md

 <b>NOTE: If you added the course late, please use your updated deadline as the 'original due date'.</b>

 <b>Important: While extensions may not be visible on PrairieLearn/Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.
 Extensions are AUTO-approved after filling in the form.</b>

+### Lab Extensions

+We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br />The policy for extension requests on labs are as follows:

+- An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
+For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.
+So, if you are getting an exttension on Lab X, then the new deadline for Lab X is when Lab X + 2 is released at 11:59PM.
+However, if you are trying to obtain lab attendance credit, then it is due by 5PM when Lab X + 2 is released.

+### Project Extensions

+The policy for project extension requests on projects are as follows:

+- An extension request will automatically extend your project submission deadline by 72 hours  without any lateness penalties.
+For instance, if a project is due by Monday at midnight, then the project will now be due by Thursday at midnight.

+### Lecture Quiz Extensions

+- An extension request will automatically extend your lecture quiz submission deadline and will be due the day of the following lecture at 11:59PM.
+For example, if the lecture quiz was due on Monday, with the extension, it is now due on Wednesday.
+Similar to the Lab extension and deadline policy, the Lecture Quiz, with the extension is due when Lecture Quiz X + 2 is released.

+### Discussion Worksheet Extensions

+- An extension request will automatically extend your discussion worksheetsubmission deadline and will be due the day of following discussion section at 11:59PM.
+For example, if the worksheet was due on 9/5, it is now due on 9/12.

 ## Lateness Penalties